 Iceland is a landscape photographer’s dream.
 The variety and beauty of the landscapes is astounding.
-In the following I present some of my images from my last visit.
-I am planning to return in winter in the future.
+In the following I present some of my images from my last visit in 2012.

 Reykjanes, Golden Circle and Landmannalaugar

 In the Icelandic south-west many visitors follow the so-called Golden Circle, featuring Þingvellir, Gullfoss and Geysir.
 Also the landscape at Landmannalaugar is a major attraction with colorful landscape formed by volcanic eruptions and erosion.